Skip to main content Skip to main navigation

 • preparing for future climate-driven impacts on the transmission and distribution systems;

-• minimizing or mitigate impacts on the ratepayers of the commonwealth.
+• minimizing or mitigating impacts on the ratepayers of the commonwealth.

 Engaging our Customers and Communities